shivamsingin/KrishnaRides/replit.md

 ## Overview

 Krishna Cabs Pvt Ltd is a premium car rental service application built for business professionals in Ahmedabad, Gujarat.
 The application provides chauffeur-driven car rental services, airport transfers, city transportation, and outstation travel solutions.
-It features a modern React-based frontend with a professional design system, form handling for bookings and contact inquiries, and a Node.js Express backend for API management.
+It features a modern React-based frontend with a professional design system, comprehensive form handling with Indian date formatting, feedback collection system, and culturally appropriate imagery showcasing Indian professionals.
+The Node.js Express backend manages API operations with email integration for inquiries and feedback.

 ## User Preferences